 |ChrisOLeary.com > BUY > Hitting > Short to the Ball|

 Short to the Ball is one of the most commonly used, and misinterpreted, phrases in hitting.
-While it is generally interpreted as pertaining to DISTANCE, in fact what's most important is TIME.
+While it's generally interpreted as pertaining to DISTANCE — as the length of the path the hands or the barrel take to the ball — in fact what's most important is TIME.

 But shorter in terms of time.